MicrosoftDocs/powerapps-docs/powerapps-docs/user/view-your-user-profile.md

 # View your user information

-Your user information page displays useful information about you to your entire organization; for example, your contact information, your organization, and your security role.
+Your user information page displays useful information about you to your entire organization, such as your contact information, your organization, and your security role.
 Depending on your security role, you might be able to make changes to your user profile.

 1. In the upper-right corner of the screen, select **Settings** ![user profile settings button](media/user-profile-settings-button.png) > **Personalization Settings**.

-2. On the **General** tab scroll down to the very bottom and select the **user information** link.
+2. On the **General** tab, scroll down to the bottom and select the **user information** link.

-3. On the user information page select the different tabs such as **Summary**, **Details**, or **Administration** to see details about your profile.
+3. On the user information page select the different tabs, such as **Summary**, **Details**, or **Administration** to see details about your profile.

    > [!div class="mx-imgBorder"]
    > ![User profile page](media/user-profile-info.png "User profile page")